 PAs and FNPs (Midlevel Providers) are integral members of the Healthcare Team.
-They work in close coordination and under the medical direction of Lassen Medical Group’s board-certified physicians in treating our patients.
+They work in close coordination and under the medical direction of Lassen Medical Clinic’s board-certified physicians in treating our patients.

 PAs and FNPs are medical professionals concerned with preventing, maintaining, and treating human illness and injury by providing a broad range of health care services that are traditionally performed by a physician.
 They conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, refer patients to specialists as required. and write prescriptions.